jgonera/openopj/docs/opj_format.markdown

 * Files seem to be divided into blocks sperated by line feeds (0x0A).
 * Integers are little endian.
-* 4-byte blocks seem to indicate the size of the upcoming block (probably in case it contains 0x0A as its data in which case it cannot be treated as a regular block separator).
+* 4-byte blocks seem to indicate the size of the following block (most likely in case it contains 0x0A as its data in which case it could not be treated as a regular block separator).
-* A 4-byte block filled with 0x0 immediately followed by another 4-byte block
-  seems to be and ID of a structure.
+* Sometimes there are 4-byte blocks filled with 0s.
+It seems they just should be skipped.
+There is no zero-length block following them, instead there is another non-zero 4-byte size block.

 File structure